 The College's policy on shared parental leave and pay is set out below.
 Broadly, the College offers benefits which are in line with the statutory shared parental leave scheme.
-If you have questions about this policy or about any other aspect of your rights, you should contact the Human Resources Manager.
-Because this policy describes the statutory provisions, it is not contractual, and may be amended at any time to reflect any changes in the law.
+If you have questions about this policy or about any other aspect of your rights, you should contact the Head of Human Resources.
+Because this policy describes the statutory provisions, it is not contractual and may be amended at any time to reflect any changes in the law.